De-Stress & Relax: An Herbal Tea Recipe to Help You Out Any Time...But Especially in the Evenings

 Do you create your own herbal teas?
 Have you ever wanted to try?
 It's fun, easy, and best of all--you know what's in your tea!
 Just lovely herbs.
 Leave me a comment or question! :-)

 I am not a medical doctor.
 In no manner, stated or implied, is any statement in this article, elsewhere on my website, or in any of my publications meant to treat, cure, diagnose, or prevent any disease or health issue.
 Please seek advice from a medical professional if you have any health concerns.
-Always ask a doctor before using herbs, especially if you are on medications or are pregnant or nursing.
+Always ask a doctor before using herbs and essential oils, especially if you are on medications or are pregnant or nursing.